 The McKinney-Vento Act provides specific protections for children and youth, including unaccompanied youth, by ensuring immediate school enrollment, equal access, and school stability.
 Children and youth who are McKinney-Vento eligible have the right to remain in their school of origin (the school attended when permanently housed or the school in which they were last enrolled) whenever possible and according to their best interest.

-Homeless students who lack records, including records normally required for enrollment such as previous academic records, medical records, proof of residency, birth certificates, or other documents, are to be immediately enrolled and served.
-Because homeless students will not necessarily follow the same processes as housed students when enrolling in schools or transferring between districts, it is important that families contact the school district’s homeless liaison for more information about the rights of homeless students, school enrollment options, and the provision of student services as outlined in the McKinney-Vento Act.
+Under the Act, eligible students who lack records, including records normally required for enrollment such as previous academic records, medical records, proof of residency, birth certificates, or other documents, are to be immediately enrolled and served.
+It is important that families contact the school district’s homeless liaison for more information about the rights of homeless students, school enrollment options, and the provision of student services as outlined in the McKinney-Vento Act.

-Homeless children and youth are defined as individuals who lack a fixed, regular, and adequate night-time residence.
+Children and youth who lack a fixed, regular, and adequate night-time residence.
 This includes children and youth who are:

 - Sharing the housing of other persons due to loss of housing, economic hardship, or similar reasons